-To bundle all the details specific to any one individual together in such generic terms may serve to abbreviate the vocabulary of the busy clinician; however, the careful assessment of symptoms which someone has suffered or still struggles with, can provide important sentinels or pointers that can lead to corrective measures.
-At the Alternative to Meds Center, we feel that taking care to understand the client and their history fully is paramount for comfortable, safe Lexapro tapering.
+To bundle all the details specific to any one individual together in such generic terms may serve to abbreviate the vocabulary of the busy clinician.
+However, the careful assessment of symptoms that someone has suffered or still struggles with can provide important sentinels or pointers that can lead to corrective measures.4 At Alternative to Meds Center, we feel that taking care to understand the client and their history fully is paramount for comfortable, safe Lexapro tapering.

 A properly and responsibly administered Lexapro tapering treatment program can be seen to include attempting to discover and then correct underlying root causes for symptoms.

 Holistic, or non-drug-based psychiatry has made great inroads in treatment for mental distress.
 As an example, a number of studies have shown that inflammation has much to do with chronic mental symptoms such as social withdrawal, depression, and anxiety.2 A more holistic approach to treating mental or mood disturbance might include a wide range of disciplines, such as testing for food allergies, testing for exposure and accumulated neurotoxins, vitamin and mineral deficiencies, and a whole host of valuable therapeutic actions.